maryammagy/maryammagy.github.io/_pages/research.md

 ---

 My research studies so far can be summarized in two very broad areas:
-  * Role of reward feedback in cognition and metacognition
+  * Role of reward feedback in cognition and metacognition (real intelligence)
-  * Intelligent (artificial intelligence) control system design
+  * Intelligent control system design (artificial intelligence)